FREQUENTLY ASKED QUESTIONS

 All participants in a child support case can view their case information, including payment history, on Customer Connect, the self-service child support platform.
 Your Participant ID number and a Personal Identification Number (PIN) are required to access the system.
 If you do not have a PIN you can get one online from Customer Connect or call 1-866-901-3212 and speak with a representative to ask for a PIN.

-10. Who do I contact if I have questions about using the SDU website or their automated phone system?
+9. Who do I contact if I have questions about using the State Disbursement Unit website or their automated phone system?

 Call Value Payment Systems at 1-888-877-0450: